makerdao/community/governance/votes/Executive vote - April 26, 2021.md

 	* Budget of 0 DAI with 50/50 profit sharing will move to Accepted Status.
 	* Facilitator Onboarding of Coulter Mulligan & Mike Porcaro will move to Accepted Status.
 	* MakerDAO Shop Core Unit will be granted the exclusive right to the shop.makerdao.com domain.
-* PE-001,Protocol Engineering Core Unit Proposals will move to Accepted status.
+* PE-001, Protocol Engineering Core Unit Proposals will move to Accepted status.
 	* Mandate will move to Accepted Status.
 	* Budget of 510,000 DAI per month for one year will move to Accepted Status.
 	* Facilitator Onboarding of Derek Flossman will move to Accepted Status.
 	* 510,000 DAI will be distributed to the Protocol Engineering Core Unit Multisig for funding Core Unit expenses.
 	* 1.3M DAI will be distributed to the Protocol Engineering Continuous Operation Multisig, only to be used when unable to pay team salaries from the protocol.
 	* Allocate 995 MKR supply to each Full Time Core Unit Member, to be vested over a 4 year period.
 Currently a sum of 9950 MKR.
-	* Allocate 497.5 MKR supply to each Part Time Core Unit Member, to be vested over a 4 year period.
+	* Allocate 497.5 MKR supply to each Part-Time Core Unit Member, to be vested over a 4 year period.
 Currently a sum of 497.5 MKR.
-		* Total MKR allocation will not exceed the equivilent of 15 full time contributors and 1 part time contributor, or 15,422.5 MKR.
+		* Total MKR allocation will not exceed the equivalent of 15 full-time contributors and 1 part-time contributor, or 15,422.5 MKR.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**